jackdobinson/aopp_obs_toolchain/USAGE.md

 To check everything is working, enter the following commands (NOTE: the full path is not required as we are now using the virtual environment):

 * `python --version`
-  - Should output the version you expect, e.g. `Python 3.12.2`
+  - Should output the version you expect, e.g., `Python 3.12.2`

 * `python -c 'import sys; print(sys.prefix != sys.base_prefix)'`
   - Should output `True` if you are in a virtual environment or `False` if you are not.